 For recommendations about sugarcane aphid-resistant hybrids, ask your local seed dealer, check the Sorghum Checkoff website or look for your state university Extension recommendations.
 For example, in a recent guide, Louisiana State University provides a list of sugarcane aphid-resistant sorghum hybrids.

 The Sorghum Checkoff also recommends planting sorghum seeds with an insecticide seed treatment, which may provide up to 40 days of early season protection against sugarcane aphids.
-Seed treatment options include Poncho® and Gaucho® 600 from Bayer.
+Seed treatment options include Gaucho® 600 from Bayer

 Controlling sugarcane aphids should include a management system that facilitates beneficial insects, including pollinators, as well as appropriate timing of insecticides.